rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 2. **Run the CLI Audit:** Execute `psat https://example.com` followed by the URL you want to analyze.
 3. **Help Command:** Use the `psat --help` command to view all available options.

 The PSAT CLI is now installed, and it's ready to use.
+You can keep the PSAT CLI up-to-date by running `npm update -g @google-psat/cli`.
+When a new version available, you will see prompts to update the package.

 You can learn more about CLI options from the node package [README](https://github.com/GoogleChromeLabs/ps-analysis-tool/blob/main/packages/cli/README.md).
 The CLI will generate a report and store it in the `/out/` directory by default.

 <img width="742" alt="PSAT Cookie Filters" src="images/psat-cli/psat_v0.9.0_npm_home_page_2024_06_30.png">